How to run efficient Agile meetings [+ templates]

 Agile meetings are a great touchpoint between team members to understand one another's progress and work in unison.
 However, the real work begins the moment the meeting has finished.

 To help support your team, you need information and documentation.
-You need to keep good track of your meeting outcomes, to-do tasks, and backlogs to support your team.
+You need to keep good track of your meeting outcomes, to-dos, and backlogs to support your team.
 Each meeting will give you insight into which team members need more resources, support, or time.

 Bryan Kitch